iEngage/java-sdk/docs/InteractionApi.md

 <a name="unmarkAsAnResponse"></a>
 # **unmarkAsAnResponse**
-> VerveResponseInteractionResponse unmarkAsAnResponse(interactionId, responseId, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseInteractionResponse unmarkAsAnResponse(interactionId, responseId, requesterId, clientToken, fields, accessToken)

 Unmark response as a response